tejasvi541/tejasvi541/readme.md

 ### I am Tejasvi

-- An Machine Learning & Python enthusiast.
+- A Machine Learning & Python enthusiast.
 - A Computer Science Engineering Undergraduate Student.
 - I want to Apply Machine Learning and Deep Learning to solve real world problems.
-- Looking for opportunities to gain knowledege and to Apply them
+- Looking for opportunities to gain knowledege and to Apply them.